AliChoukatli/CyberShield-Enterprise/Support_IT/Day2/Readme.md

-# Step III – Azure AD & Intune Integration
+# Azure AD & Intune Integration

 This step enables you to: